stummjr/doc.scrapinghub.com/autoscraping.rst

 =============================

 **Important note: Annotating mode will be soon deprecated.
 We already provide a new version of panel which will replace the actual one.
-In this new version there are no more autoscraping and normal modes.
+In this new version there are no more annotating and normal modes.
 Every job can be used either to extract items (former "normal" mode) or to test extraction and create templates (former
 "annotating" mode), as all jobs will capture crawled pages and extract items.
 In the new version, captured pages for test extraction and template addition are accesible using the links in the "Pages" column (the same function than *Items* column links in "annotating" mode), while the links in the *Items* column are exclusive for final extracted items (as "Items" column links in normal mode).
 We are actually performing a progressive migration of projects from old panel to new one, which includes many